Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 2. **Amplicon/(16S) sequencing**.

-Each is named after the sequencing methodology employed and have particular use cases, with inherent advantages and disadvantages.
+Each is named after the sequencing methodology employed and have particular use cases, with inherent advantages and disadvantages which are summarised below.

 |        | Amplicon | Whole genome metagenomics |
 |-------|--------|-----------------|---------|